Our Favorite DIY Advent Calendars

-I’ve found some options for the DIY-er starting with this flower pot and frame version from the Crafty Chica would be fun and easy to do with kids.
+Flower pot calendar.
+This flower pot and frame version (left) from the Crafty Chica would be fun and easy to do with kids.
 She painted a shadow box frame and 24 small terra cotta flower pots.
 Glue the pots inside the frame, fill with little treats, coupons and baubles, and seal with numbered craft paper.
 If the pots seem too fragile, you could do the same thing with these watchmaker cases, fitting the fronts with numbers printed on label stock from your computer.
 You can hang the finished product from a wall or lay it flat on a table.